-14.13 Damage Reimbursement
+14.12 Damage Reimbursement

-When an officer, through his or her gross negligence, or intentional misconduct, loses or damages a Commission vehicle in the course of their employment, the officer shall be required to reimburse the Commission its actual cost of repair up to \$500.00 through either direct payments or payroll deduction.
-Similarly, when an officer is involved in a second accident caused by his/her negligence within a three-year period and loses or damages a Commission vehicle in the course of that accident, the officer shall be required to reimburse the Commission its actual cost of repair up to \$500.00 through either direct payments or payroll deduction.
-All other issues related to reimbursement of the Commission for the loss or damage of Commission property shall be addressed through the Merit Rules and Regulations.
-This damage reimbursement shall not be interpreted as discipline.
-This provision is effective February 12, 2006.
+When an officer, through his or her gross negligence, or intentional misconduct, loses or damages a Commission vehicle in the course of their employment, the officer shall be required to reimburse the Commission its actual cost of repair up to \$1,000.00 through either direct payments or payroll deductions of \$200.00 per pay period.
+Similarly, when an officer is involved in a second accident caused by his/her gross negligence or intentional misconduct within a three-year period and loses or damages a Commission vehicle in the course of that accident, the officer shall be required to reimburse the Commission its actual cost of repair up to \$2,000.00 through either direct payments or payroll deduction of \$200.00 per pay period.